OLS, Your Expert Labour and Employment Lawyers in Montreal, Laval and West Island

 We have decades of experience spanning thousands of files on both the executives’ and employers’ sides.
 While this experience helps us determine how to get the most optimal results on a case-by-case basis, it also means that our clients benefit from our reputation.
 We are renowned experts in employment law, and that, in and of itself, a significant factor in negotiations and getting results.

 Executives and managers are highly trusted and valued employees.
-We represent executives in many sectors, with independence, integrity & practicality.
+Our Labor Lawyers represent executives in many sectors, with independence, integrity & practicality.
 We always represent our client’s best interests.

 Learn more about the various services we offer executives and how to safeguard your rights: